elehobica/RPi_Pico_WAV_Player/doc/ConfigMenu.md

 ## General
 ### Time to Power Off
-* Seconds to power off after last action
+* Time to power off after last action
 ### Time to Leave Config
-* Seconds to leave Config Menu to go back to previous mode
+* Time to leave Config Menu to go back to previous mode
 ### Push Button Layout
 * "Horizontal" to assign Push Plus button to ascend (down) at FileView and Config mode, Push Minus button to descend (up)
 * "Vertial" to assign Push Plus button to descend (up) at FileView and Config mode, Push Minus button to ascend (down)